-Then there is the biological fact that bears a) are omnivores like us, and b) look a bit like people when skinned.
+Then there is the biological fact that bears a) are omnivores like us, and b) are said to look a bit like people when skinned; I happen to think they look more like pigs.
 The American Indians put bears in a different spiritual place in part for this reason.
 Of all the things humans eat with any regularity, bears come closest to being us.

 What to do with the meat?
 In the kitchen, the most important thing you need to know about bear is that it is the single biggest vector for trichinosis in North America.
 Very few people get trichinosis from domestic hogs anymore, but they sure do from wild boar, bear and, oddly, walrus.

 To kill trichinae parasites you need to hit at least 135°F and hold it there for a long time, at least an hour.
 Safer to get the meat up to 145 to 150°F, which is medium — still pink, by the way.
 Ignore the old warnings about 180°F and such.